AT-DA/Portfolio/BI Project/Readme.txt

 Before the data warehouse design phase, there must be atleast one data source (for example an OLTP system) So I designed an ERD that acts as the OLTP system database for a fictional electronics retail company that I made up based on some research and my limited experience.
 The ERD covers 3 main processes.
 Sales, purchasing and order management.
-Based on those 3 processes, 3 fact tables where created.
-The image named BI_Project_Galaxy_Schema in the folder screenshots is a result of combining the 3 fact tables with the conformed dimensions.
+Based on those 3 processes, 5 fact tables where created.
+The image named BI_Project_Galaxy_Schema in the folder screenshots is a result of combining the 5 fact tables with the conformed dimensions.

 After I created the ERD, python functions were created based on some business rules to generate and insert the data into the tables.

+When desiging the Datawarehouse, I applied the type 2 SCD concept to keep track of historical changes.
+Regarding the fact tables, 3/5 are of the type accumulating snapshot.
+Each one of the accumulating snaphot fact tables has a different criteria for completing the process pipeline.
+2/5 of the fact tables are of the type periodic snapshot

 SQL was mainy used to generate the ETL scripts that will load the data warehouse from the OLTP database.
 A separate stored procedure was created for each table to fill it in the datawarehouse.